PerfectTense/pt-client-php/README.md

 // Re-construct the current state of the job (considering accepted/rejected corrections)
 $currentText = $intEditor->getCurrentText();

-console.log(currentText)
+echo $currentText
 ```

 ### Retrieve Character Offsets

 Many applications will need to reference the character offset of corrections.
-These can be recovered using the `getSentenceOffset` and `getTransformOffset` utilities as follows:
+These can be recovered using the `getTransformDocumentOffset` utility

 ```
 // Find character offset of the transformation